 KEY:productid MATMAS E1MARAM-MATNR TKCNF01_BLACK_5

-Four source RawMATMAS items were grouped by the compound key (4 attributes) that was resulted in two groups.
 At this phase, the target items are created as well.
-The data model of the target items is very close/the same as the data model of the items in the target system, in our case, SAP Commerce Cloud.
-So, for the variant MATMAS-only case, our five canonical items (CanonicalProductVariantAttributeValue, CanonicalProductTax, CanonicalProductUnit, and CanonicalProduct) were converted into five target items:
+The data model of the target items is very close to, or the same as, the data model of the items in the target system, in our case SAP Commerce Cloud.

-After adding a base product MATMAS, we see a new item in the target items
+After adding a base product MATMAS, we see a new item in the target items:

-After adding CLSMAS and CLFMAS, the following additional items are created in the target items
+After adding CLSMAS and CLFMAS, the following additional items are created in the target items:

 Publish phase

-At this phase, Data Hub sends the target items to the target system (SAP Commerce in our case) via the adapter (SAP Commerce Cloud adapter in our case, it uses Impex and assumes that datahubadapter is installed on the SAP Commerce Cloud side).
 Let’s have a look at the publishing process for the case when only a MATMAS is loaded.
-After processing the MATMAS IDoc, we got four raw items and five canonical items (CanonicalProductVariantAttributeValue, CanonicalProductTax, CanonicalProductUnit, CanonicalProduct).
-The resulting Impex for the “variant MATMAS only” case is
+After processing the MATMAS IDoc, we got four raw items and five canonical items: CanonicalProductVariantAttributeValue, CanonicalProductTax, CanonicalProductUnit, and CanonicalProduct.

 #% impex.setLocale( Locale.ENGLISH )